Article Contents:

 Get Consultation

-Handrail—the Functional Horizontal
+Handrail—The Functional Horizontal

 The handrail is the only railing element a person holds with their hand.
-This is important: its cross-section must be comfortable to grip—standard diameter 60–70 mm.
+This is important: its cross-section must be comfortable to grip—standard diameter is 60–70 mm.
 A handrail that's too thin (less than 40 mm) slips in the palm.
 One that's too wide (more than 90 mm) is uncomfortable to hold when descending.

-Stringer or Carriage—the Foundation of the Entire Structure
+Stringer or Carriage—The Foundation of the Entire Structure

 Tool Arsenal: What You Can't Start Without